Evacuating your business

 - Designate an assembly point for staff to gather after evacuating.

-- Find a way of accounting for staff (and customers) after an evacuation.
+- Decide how you will account for staff (and customers) after an evacuation.

 Once you have an evacuation plan in place, make regular drills part of your business.
 This helps staff familiarise themselves with evacuations and gives you a chance to review your existing procedures.